s7uck/s7uck.github.io/_posts/2022-9-21-Use-RCS-instead-of-messaging-apps.md

 Windows Phone.
 And meego, Symbian, Firefox OS, Ubuntu touch, you name it.

 Compatibility is not the only way these messaging apps can just screw a bunch of people over.
-Think now of *security* What if the messaging app that you use for all your communications, and is also used by 3 billion people, suddenly has a data breach?
+Think now of *security*.
+What if the messaging app that you use for all your communications, along with another 3 billion people, suddenly has a data breach?
 Well, now you're fucked because all of your private messages go through that company's service.
 Yeah, sure, the company says they're using encryption, but realistically, end to end